sowcow/blog/content/posts/zeffirelli.md

 Or when they use steel.
 This incurs disbelief if you ask me.
 But the stuff is not supposed to be realistic or overglorified so such messy scenes are the price to pay for exaggregation of the story.

+# Tea with Mussolini

+I wrote a separate post.